Skip to content

 $ terraform init

-This will download and install any necessary provider plugins and set up the local working directory.
+This will download and install Terraform plugins and set up the local working directory.

-Before applying the configuration, you can first review the plan of actions Terraform is going to execute:
+Before applying the configuration, you can first view the operation plan that Terraform is going to execute:

 $ terraform plan

-If the plan executes successfully, you can run the following command to create the resources:
+If the plan executes successfully, you can run the following command to create resources:

 $ terraform apply

-Terraform will display a summary of planned changes and request confirmation.
-Enter yes to proceed.
-After the command executes successfully, you can view the created blacklist in Guance Cloud Console.
+Terraform will display information about the planned changes to resources and request confirmation.
+Type yes to continue execution.
+After the command executes successfully, you can view the created blacklist in Guance.

-When you no longer need the resources, you can destroy them by running the following command:
+When you no longer need this blacklist, you can use the following command to destroy the resources:

 $ terraform destroy

-Similarly, Terraform will prompt for confirmation; enter yes to proceed with the execution.
-After the command executes successfully, the blacklist will no longer be displayed in Guance Cloud.
+Similarly, Terraform will request confirmation; type yes to continue execution.
+After the command executes successfully, the blacklist will no longer be displayed in Guance.

 Feedback